Samsung Tab S8 line on table

 Cons

-There’s budget, and then there’s budget for Android tablets.
+There's budget-friendly, and then there's truly affordable when it comes to Android tablets.
 Spending between $100 and $200 on a tablet usually comes with serious compromises in at least one key area.
-That is unless you’re Amazon, in which case it’s possible to put a tablet with decent specifications and build quality on the market for relatively little money.
+That is unless you're Amazon, in which case it's possible to put a tablet with decent specifications and build quality on the market for relatively little money.

-Thanks to advertising subsidies, Amazon manages to sell tablets like the Fire HD10 for just $150.
-You’ll see advertising on the tablet’s lock screen if you opt to pay the lower price.
-Whether that’s an acceptable tradeoff is entirely up to you, but the lock screen adverts are easy to ignore and never interfere with the tablet while in use.
+Thanks to advertising subsidies, Amazon sells tablets like the Fire HD10 for just $150.
+You'll see advertising on the tablet's lock screen if you pay the lower price.
+Whether that's an acceptable tradeoff is entirely up to you, but the lock screen adverts are easy to ignore and never interfere with the tablet while in use.

-More importantly, you can disable ads permanently at a later date for an additional fee, so you can purchase the lower-priced Fire HD 10 and make the decision yourself with no regrets.
+More importantly, you can disable ads permanently later for an additional fee, so you can purchase the lower-priced Fire HD 10 and decide for yourself with no regrets.

 The real elephant in the room is that Amazon uses a customized version of Android that doesn’t come with the Google Play Store.
 If you need access to the Play Store, we’ve got a great guide on installing Google Play on Amazon tablets that should sort that issue out in a few minutes.
 Apart from this small issue, there isn’t a better budget tablet for the money.